gabyballester/meals-app-nextjs-14-ts/README.md

 ## Base libraries used

-- **Next.js** as framework.
+- **Next.js:** As the chosen framework to build with.
-- **React** as the UI library in the background.
+- **React:** As the UI library in the background.
+- **TypeScript:** Adding strong static types and advanced features to improve large-scale development and code maintainability.
-- **SQLite** as the database to provide API data.
+- **SQLite:** As the database to provide API data.
-- **Database Interaction** SQL Queries to interact with the SQLite database, allowing efficient CRUD operations.
+- **Database Interaction:** SQL Queries to interact with the SQLite database, allowing efficient CRUD operations.

-## Components and styling
+## UX/UI

-Currently, the application uses global CSS styles and CSS modules for styling.
-Make sure to install all necessary dependencies before starting development.
+- **CSS Modules:** The application utilizes global CSS styles and CSS Modules for precise styling on each component that requires it.
+- **Suspense:** Implemented for managing loading states to enhance user experience.

 ## Contributions